Use AI to turn data charts into easy-to-understand sentences. Know More

 Stay dates are a time period where we consider bookings where guests have stayed at the listing during the period.
 “Past 30 Stay Dates” can be read as “In the past 30 days for bookings where guests have stayed”.

-• Sync prices -
+• Sync Prices -

 Sync prices toggle shows the current status of the property.
 Prices get updated every night if the switch is ON and green.
 If the switch is OFF and gray then we will not change prices.